Economy & Jobs

 Further, our caucus remains committed to deterring harmful criminal activity related to terrorism, gang violence, and sex trafficking.
 Under the leadership of Speaker Ralston, we have enacted legislation that creates a domestic terrorism felony offense, increases penalties for gang activity, and strengthens sex trafficking laws to target both those individuals who profit from and those individuals who solicit victims of sexual servitude.

 During the 2017 Session, the Georgia House Republican Caucus took the first step in a multi-year initiative aimed at revitalizing and empowering the rural communities across our state.
-Recognizing the unique needs of the millions of Georgians living outside our metropolitan regions, Speaker Ralston and our caucus formed the House Rural Development Council (RDC).
-Over the summer and fall of 2017, the RDC has met 18 times across 11 rural communities around Georgia.
+Recognizing the unique needs of the millions of Georgians living outside our metropolitan regions, our caucus spearheaded the formation of the House Rural Development Council (RDC).